Grokzen/docker-redis-cluster/README.md

+# Available tags

+The following tags with pre-built images is available on `docker-hub`.
+They are based on the tags in this repo.

+- Latest  (Is the highest tag that currently exists in the redis repo [3.2-rc1 currently])
+- 3.2-rc1  (See 3.2.x branch)
+- 3.0.6  (Built from master branch)
+- 0.2.1  (Based on one of the earlier 3.0.x redis tags.
+Should no longer be used)

 # Usage

 If you want to use `docker-compose (fig)` please read next section.

-Either download the latest build from docker hub with `docker pull grokzen/redis-cluster`
+Either download the latest build from docker hub with `docker pull grokzen/redis-cluster:3.0.6` and run it with `docker run -i -t grokzen/redis-cluster:3.0.6`.

 Or to build the image, use either `make build` or `make rebuild`.
 It will be built to the image name `grokzen/redis-cluster`.